awsdocs/aws-sdk-for-javascript-v3/doc_source/dynamodb-example-document-client.md

 ## Getting an Item from a Table<a name="dynamodb-example-document-client-get"></a>

 Create a Node\.js module with the file name `ddbdoc_get.js`\.
 Be sure to configure the SDK as previously shown\.
 To access DynamoDB, create an `AWS.DynamoDB.DocumentClient` object\.
 Create a JSON object containing the parameters needed get an item from the table, which in this example includes the name of the table, the name of the hash key in that table, and the value of the hash key for the item you want to get\.
-Call the `get` method of the DynamoDB document client\.
+Call the `get` method of the DynamoDB `DocumentClient` class\.

 ```
 // Load the AWS SDK for Node.js